What Preparations Can I Make?

 - A First Aid kit

-- Toiletries (most things can be purchased in SA)
+- Toiletries - can be purchased in South Africa

-- Swimsuit and towel (Must be modest; Ladies, cover your midriff; men, wear board shorts)
+- Swimsuit and towel (Must be modest; Ladies, cover your midriff; men, wear long shorts)

 - US Dollars (We suggest $100 USD in small notes)

-We would love to see the whole church corporately journeying with you throughout your time in Africa, offering encouragement, prayer support as well as any practicle help needed.
-Different from a reference we ask that rather than this being a one off “filling out of a form” we ask that this becomes an ongoing relationship between you, the church and Hands at Work.
-We ask that the church be a go-to place for good news and for the times we want to celebrate with you.
-We also ask that the church be a point of contact for both you and for Hands at Work when things get tough or in the unlikely event of a disciplinary issue.
-We’ve seen this work well when the church deisgnates a representative or “point person “to lead this.
+We would love to see your whole church corporately journeying with you throughout your time in Africa, offering encouragement, prayer support as well as any practicle help needed.
+Different from a reference we ask that rather than this being a one off “filling out of a form” we ask that this becomes an ongoing relationship between you, your church and Hands at Work.
+We ask that your church be a go-to place for good news and for the times we want to celebrate with you.
+We also ask that your church be a point of contact for both you and for Hands at Work when things get tough or in the unlikely event of a disciplinary issue.
+We’ve seen this work well when the church deisgnates a representative or "point person to lead this."

 *So who would make a good church “point person”?

-Ideally…they should hold a level of spiritual leadership in the life of the volunteer (preferably a church elder or leader of the church that the volunteer is part of).
-They should be known to the familiy and would be comfortable communiating with them.
+Ideally…they should hold a level of spiritual leadership in your life (preferably a church elder or leader of the church that the volunteer is part of).
+They should be known your familiy and would be comfortable communiating with them.
 We recognise that not everyone will have the advantage of having a church that is able to provide this level of support or endorsement.
 If this is the case we’d still like to identify someone that fits the profile of the “point person” to fullfil this role.
-We would ask that the point person not hold a role with Hands at Work so they can be fully independent.
-We’ve also found that its very difficult for a family menber to play this sort of role.
+We would ask that your point person not hold a role with Hands at Work so they can be fully impartial.
+We’ve also found that its very difficult for a family member to play this sort of role.